rium9/mlangpy/README.md

 # mlangpy

-A collection of tools for parsing, building and manipulating metalanguages.
+A collection of tools for parsing, building and manipulating BNF-like metalanguages.

 ## Getting started